 In 2011, the National Sanitation Office of Senegal (ONAS) launched an ambitious urban sanitation program supported by the Bill and Melinda Gates Foundation.
-The program included a wide range of activities intended to reform and modernize the sanitation services sector in Dakar.
-In this paper, I explore the interaction of three key elements of this larger sanitation program: the establishment of a sanitation matching platform and call center, experimental subsidies offered as part of a large-scale randomized trial (Lipscomb and Schechter, 2018), and a large city-wide subsidy campaign conducted several years after the randomized trial ended.
+The program included a wide range of activities intended to reform and modernize the sanitation sector in Dakar.
+In this paper, I explore the interaction of three key elements of this larger program: the establishment of a sanitation matching platform and call center, experimental subsidies offered during a large-scale randomized trial (Lipscomb and Schechter, 2018), and a large city-wide subsidy campaign conducted several years after the randomized trial ended.